 Urinary Bladder Definition

-The urinary bladder is an organ present in several animal species which stores urine, delivered by the kidneys through two ureters, prior to urination via the urethra.
+The urinary bladder is an organ present in the urinary tracts of several animal species.
+Prior to urination, it stores urine produced and delivered by the kidneys through two ureters.
 The human urinary bladder is hollow, muscular, and situated on the pelvic floor.
-The bladder is structurally composed of a broad fundus, body, apex, and a neck.
-There are three openings, each covered by a mucosal flab that prevents urine backflow into the ureters.
+The structural composition of the bladder includes a broad fundus, body, apex, and neck.
+The human bladder contains three openings, each covered by a mucosal flab that prevents urine from flowing backward into the ureters.
 The anatomical position of the bladder differs between men and women.
-In men, the urinary bladder resides in front of the rectum, whereas in women, it is positioned in front of the uterus.
+In men, the urinary bladder is located in front of the rectum, whereas, in women, it is positioned in front of the uterus.
 The bladder wall is extremely elastic, stretching from approximately 5 mm to less than 3 mm due to folds called rugae, which cover the inner walls.
-A diagram of the urinary bladder is presented below:
+Please see the diagram of the urinary bladder below:

 Urinary Bladder Function